vgrcontreras/mobility-app-anomalies-detector/README.md

 ## English Version

-**mobility-app-anomalies-detector** is a data engineering project currently under development that aims to detect **anomalous or suspicious behavior** in urban mobility platforms, such as Uber or 99.
+**mobility-app-anomalies-detector** is a data engineering project currently under development that aims to detect **anomalous or suspicious behavior** in urban mobility platforms.
 The system simulates realistic ride data and builds scalable pipelines to analyze, validate, and flag potential fraud patterns related to drivers, passengers, routes, and pricing.

 ### Table of Contents